hakbailey/pattern-service/tools/podman/README.md

 $ make compose-up
 ```

-For running docker-compose detached mode, start the containers using the following command: `$ make compose-up COMPOSE_UP_OPTS=-d`
+> For running podman-compose in detached mode, start the containers using the following command: `$ make compose-up COMPOSE_UP_OPTS=-d`

 You can test the application from the url `http://localhost:8000/api/pattern-service/v1/test/`